 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

-network slice: Defined in 3gpp TS 23.501 v1.4.0 [3].
+Network Slice: Defined in 3gpp TS 23.501 [3].

-network slice instance: Defined in 3GPP TS 23.501 V1.4.0 [3].
+Note: NetworkSlice Information Object Class (IOC) is used to represent Network Slice for management purpose.

+Network Slice Instance: a management representation of a set of Network Function instances and the required resources (e.g. compute, storage and networking resources) which form a deployed Network Slice.

+Note: Network Slice Instance (NSI) represents a root NSSI with associated Service Level Specification (SLS).
+The SLS of NSI satisfies the service requirements of SLA which comes from the instance of IOC Network Slice.
+The NSI may include the Managed Function instances and required resources from core network and RAN.

 network slice subnet: a representation of the management aspects of a set of Managed Functions and the required resources (e.g. compute, storage and networking resources).

-network slice subnet instance: an instance of Network Slice Subnet representing the management aspects of a set of Managed Function instances and the used resources (e.g. compute, storage and networking resources).
+network slice subnet instance: an instance of network slice subnet representing the management aspects of a set of Managed Function instances and the used resources (e.g. compute, storage and networking resources).

+Note: Information Object Class (IOC) for network slice subnet instance describes the management aspects of network slice subnet instance which describes the structure (i.e. contained components and connectivity between them) and configuration of network slice subnet, as well as network capability.
+The NSSI may include the Managed Function instances and required resources from core network.
+The NSSI may include the Managed Function instances and required resources from RAN.

 Service Level Specification: a set of service level requirements associated with a Service Level Agreement to be satisfied by a network slice instance

-Note: Network Slice Subnet Information Object Class describes the structure (i.e. contained components and connectivity between them) and configuration of a network slice subnet, as well as network capability.